jsthomas/jsthomas.github.io/content/map_profiling.md

 # Introduction

-Since I'll be introducing several versions of `map`, I'll refer to the the implementation above as `stdlib`.
+Since I'll introduce several versions of `map`, I'll refer to the implementation above as `stdlib`.
 An important aspect of this version is that it isn't *tail recursive*.
 A tail recursive function uses recursion in a specific way; it only calls itself as the final operation in the function.
-In OCaml, tail recursive functions get the benefit of tail-call optimization, so that they only use one frame on the stack.
-In contrast, the `stdlib` implementation above takes space on the stack proportional to the length of the input list.
+In OCaml, tail recursive functions get the benefit of tail-call optimization so that they only use one frame on the stack.
+In contrast, the `stdlib` implementation takes space on the stack proportional to the length of the input list.
 For long enough lists, this causes a stack overflow.

-We can make a basic tail-recursive version of `map` by composing two standard library functions that are tail recursive, `List.rev_map` (which creates the output of map, but in reversed order), and `List.rev` which reverses lists; I'll call this naive implementation `ntr` (naive tail recursive). `ntr` won't cause a stack overflow, but at two costs: we allocate twice as much space on the heap (one list for the output of `List.rev_map`, and a second equally long list for `List.rev`) and we spend additional time performing a list traversal.
+We can make a basic tail-recursive version of `map` by composing two standard library functions that are tail recursive: `List.rev_map` (which creates the output of `map`, but in reversed order) and `List.rev` which reverses lists.
+I'll call this naive implementation `ntr` (naive tail recursive).
+Compared to `stdlib`, `ntr` allocates twice as much space on the heap (one list for the output of `List.rev_map`, and a second equally long list for `List.rev`) and spends additional time performing a list traversal.
 The benefit is that with this implementation, calling `map` on a long list won't result in a stack overflow.

 As we'll see later in the Results section, the naive tail recursive implementation is, overall, slower than the `stdlib` implementation.
-There some optimizations we can apply to improve the performance of both versions.
+However, there are some optimizations we can apply to improve the performance of both versions.

 The first trick I call "unrolling".
 Similar to
 [loop unrolling in procedural languages](https://en.wikipedia.org/wiki/Loop_unrolling),